 - Use Your Life Alert Button!
 As silly as this may sound – don’t forget to use it!
 Many people reportedly do forget to push it.
 They never take it off and as such sometimes forget they even have it on.
-If you have a friend or family member with a life alert pendant or bracelet, periodically ask them what they would do if a fall occurs to remind them that pushing it is their first and best line of defense.
+If you have a friend or family member with a life alert pendant or bracelet, periodically ask them, “What would you do if a fall occurs?” as a means to remind them that they have a life alert button on and pushing it is their first and best line of defense.

 Good Fall Safety Measures

 Taking steps to make your home safer can help you to prevent falls from happening and setting up a check-in plan with friends, family, or your local police department (see below) can help to ensure that if you do fall, you won’t be stuck on the floor for long.
 Per the wise words of Benjamin Franklin “An ounce of prevention is worth a pound of cure.”